Person reviewing credit score report surrounded by common credit score myths and misconceptions in 2026

 The Real Risk of Co-signing

-For borrowers navigating thin credit files or non-traditional income, understanding what data actually feeds the scoring models is essential.
+For borrowers navigating thin credit files, understanding what data actually feeds the scoring models is essential.
 Our guide on thin credit files vs no credit files clarifies the structural difference and what it means for loan eligibility.

 Key Takeaway: Income is never a FICO or VantageScore variable, and co-signing places 100% of the loan liability on your credit report.
 The FTC confirms co-signers bear equal legal and credit risk — treat the decision as taking out the loan yourself.